voicebase/voicebase-docs/docs/how-to-guides/v2tov3.md

 ```

 ### Stereo
-Is now set under ‘stereo’ instead of ‘ingest’ and speaker is set by ‘speakerName’ instead of ‘speaker’
+Stereo is now configured under ‘stereo’ instead of ‘ingest’ and speaker is set by ‘speakerName’ instead of ‘speaker’

 v3: